Another Weekend With Cautionary Advice From Road Crews After Another Storm Brings Icy Conditions To Delaware Valley

 “Slipped and fell back.
 Thank God I grabbed myself because the back of my head just barely touched,” a Maple Shade man said.

-Icy conditions didn’t stop lovebirds from kicking off Valentine’s Day weekend with a night on the town.
+Icy conditions didn’t stop lovebirds from kicking off Valentine’s Day weekend with a night on the town on Saturday.

 “I didn’t think it was going to be as bad until we actually got on the road and that’s when we realized oh my goodness it’s really icy out here so we just took our time,” Samira Carstarphen of Philadelphia said.